The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Broadly, a close company is a company which is resident in the UK and is controlled by (a) five or fewer participators, (b) or any number of directors who are also participators.
 A participator is a person who possesses, or is entitled to acquire, share capital or voting rights in the company.

-These definitions are discussed in detail in
+These definitions are discussed in detail in the Definition of a close company guidance note.
+See also Simon’s Taxes D3.402.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.